Fred-Sheppard/Safety-In-Numbers/data/README.md

 ### Root:
 JSON path to the array of time periods in the http request response.
 ### RequestType:
 Type of HTTP request that will be called.
-Can be GET, POST or RAPIDAPI.<br>
+Can be 0, 1 or 2 to represent GET, POST or RAPIDAPI.<br>
 GET performs a GET request.<br>
 POST performs a POST request.<br>
 RAPIDAPI appends an additional header tag to the GET request (for use with rapidapi.com)